The Ice Warden | Chapter 1

 He had already disappeared into his room to get the belt with his weapons and the travel bag.
 “Escort some Imperial emissaries, it seems.”

-“To Soth?” it was uncle Xej this time.
-“Has the Emperor run out of wood all of a sudden?” he laughed.
+“To Soth?” it was Uncle Xej this time.
+“Has the Emperor run out of wood all of a sudden?”
+He laughed.

 “Nobody in his right mind would want to get wood from a cursed forest,” Lara remarked in her know-it-all tone.